ayushchugh27/Lost-in-the-Alleys/README.md

 * **Left:** If the Ram choose the left side then he will move towards it and again see diversions one way go straight and another goes on right hand side.
 * **Right:** If the  Ram  decides to go right side then after walking few miles, he saw a way in his left-hand side then he turns left and continue his walk.
 Then he sees 3 ways going in different directions one in left side one in right ide and last in straight direction

+## Game Features
+* It helps the person to improve his/her reading skills by playing text-based games.
+* Graphics and animations make the game more attractive while playing.
+* Sound-Effects helps the person to relax his/her mind while playing.

 ## How to Play

 No need to rely on installing any external dependencies or services.
 Just download the zip folder and open the index.html page.